nus-cs2103-AY2021S2/ip/docs/README.md

 ### `event <description> /at <date>` - Add an Event

-description: the description of the event you want to add
+description: the description of the event you want to add <br>
 date: the date of the event in _**yyyy-mm-dd**_ format

 Example of usage: